SP5555/simple-neural-network/README.md

 As shown, the neural network performs exceptionally well on the synthetic data.
 If real-world data exhibits similar relationships between inputs and outputs, the network is likely to perform equally well.

 ## Synthetic Data Generation
-Random data generation is used to simulate a variety of real-world scenarios where the relationship between input features and output targets is not immediately clear.
-By introducing randomization, we can create a diverse range of datasets that help test the network's ability to generalize and perform well across different situations.
+With randomization, we can create diverse datasets that still follow a certain input-output relationship pattern to some extent (just like in the real world).
+This mimics the real world data and helps test the network's ability to generalize and perform well across different situations.

+To note, we are NOT harvesting the full power of randomization as it would only generate complete gibberish.
 This synthetic data helps in evaluating the model's performance without the need for a real-world dataset, which can be difficult to acquire or pre-process.

+*Monkey Language: The idea is, we define input-output relationships and generate data while heavily masking them with a reasonable level of randomization, making the patterns not immediately clear, even to humans.
+Then we evaluate the network's ability to cut through those random noise and uncover the underlying pattern.*

 For the above example runs, 4 input features `i1, i2, i3, i4` and 3 output targets `o1, o2, o3` are generated as follows.
 ```python